 The very ‘I’.

 A key part of the teachings is this – to realise that all is non-separate from Him.
 Furthermore, He is none other that the essence of You, the ‘I’ within.
-You are not praising a divine entity that is separate from your Being.
+In earlier verses such as 5 and 6 it may be thought that God is an entity external to you.
+However here it is made clear that you are not praising a divine entity that is separate from your Being.
 All this is implied in verses 20 and 23, and more clearly stated in verse 26.

 9. भावशून्यसद्भावसुस्थितिः ।